15 Tips for Improving Dealership Digital Merchandising and Sales

 1. Invest in Automotive Inventory Management and Merchandising Systems

-Dealer management systems or inventory management systems are the tool of the modern-day dealership.
+Dealer management systems or inventory management systems are the tools of the modern-day dealership.
 DMS and IMS use customized tools and resources for dealers to manage their inventory, leading to rapid vehicle turnaround and increased ROI.
 As management software integrates with supporting systems and websites, dealers can access a more comprehensive view of the automotive environment.

 Pro Tip: When upgrading your inventory management system, focus on mobile compatibility.
 The ability to make quick changes to your inventory — whether pricing, photos, comments, etc. — can create efficiencies for inventory management throughout your busy day.